rmccallum81/moleculer-service-decorators/README.md

 ```

 ## Events
-Event handlers are added easliy with options available to make it more flexible.
+Event handlers are added easily with options available to make it more flexible.
 ```ts
 @service()
 class Example extends Service {